Tejashwini-Javejar/orn-ai-devops-assessment/Monitoring/README.md

 For Kubernetes, we used Prometheus to collect metrics from nodes, pods, and containers, and Grafana to visualize and analyse those metrics through dashboards.

 From my understanding, in a production environment these tools can be combined by using CloudWatch for AWS infrastructure monitoring and Prometheus/Grafana for Kubernetes and application-level monitoring.
 This provides a complete view of both AWS resources and the workloads running on Kubernetes.
 Although I understand the architecture, I have not implemented this integration myself.

+## Outcome
+These monitoring tools helps to detect issues faster and improve troubleshooting.